Frequently Asked Questions

-Genetic / family history.
+Genetic – there’s a family history.

 Medical causes, including hearing loss and chronic ear infections.
+Premature birth.

 Characteristics as part of a syndrome other on-going medical disorder.

+Brain injury: before, during, or after birth.
 General lack of the stimulus to learn language.

 Vocalsaints attempts to cater for a range of different needs by offering various types of services: These range from one-off discussion and guidance sessions, to home programmes, to one-on-one therapy.
 With all types of treatment, parents are kept well informed and the regularity of appointments is always in discussion with the parent/caregiver.

 When supporting individuals with more severe communication disorders, allowing a slightly longer treatment duration will deliver several benefits.
 Firstly, it will allow time for consolidation of their therapy targets, and integration into everyday conversation.
 A second benefit comes in the advocacy an SLT provides for children in their schooling.
-Many schools may not have the special-education infrastructure or funding to fully understand a child’s communication needs and help them continue the academic process.
+Many schools may not have the special education infrastructure or funding to fully understand a child’s communication needs and help them continue the academic process.
 In this case, an SLT can help by:

 Contributing to Individual Education Plan (IEP) meetings; Liaising with Teachers’ Aides; and Recommending a range of other in-class strategies to help a child receive the very most out of their schooling.